 These are the winners, but I have my personal favorites.

-Cindy Richards presented Budding Sensibilities.
+Cindy Richard presented Budding Sensibilities.
 (I take classes with Cindy.
 You can see why I would want to just by looking at this amazing piece of art.)

 I personally think that Eyniya Shoob’s quilt, Please Touch, the Memory of Feel is the most clever quilt in the whole show.